onja-org/w2_css_tailwind_mini_capstone/lab/README.md

 3. Open `index.html` in your web browser
 4. Keep both open side by side for live preview!

+**Optional**: If you're familiar with npm, you can run `npm start` from the project root for quick setup instructions, or `npm run serve` to start a local server.

 ### Step 2: Start Building!
 Open `starter-files/index.html` and follow the step-by-step instructions inside the file.